 - President Trump stands to save millions thanks to tax bill.
 "President Trump, who won the White House on a wave of populist promises, will likely save millions of dollars, thanks to Congress’s approval of a tax plan he pledged was designed for the middle class.
 Trump, who said he would be a 'big loser' if the bill passed, stands to gain immensely from the Republican tax overhaul, including through a lower top tax rate and lucrative deductions for top-earning households, according to attorneys and tax experts who reviewed the final bill."
 (Washington Post) It is important to note that the full extent of the benefit to Trump will remain unknown because he continues to refuse to release his tax returns, breaking 40 years of precedent.

 - Lobbyists expecting plenty of work in wake of tax reform bill.
 "President Donald Trump just signed into law the biggest tax overhaul in a generation, but that means more work — not less — for Washington’s tax lobbyists.
 Rather than streamlining the tax code, Republicans have made it more complicated by jamming through a new series of temporary tax breaks for everything from craft brewers to citrus growers.
-Lobbyists expect these breaks, known as tax extenders, to generate paydays for years."
-(POLITICO)
+Lobbyists expect these breaks, known as tax extenders, to generate paydays for years.
+Let’s just hope they continue to protect retirees.
+Read more about IRA services here. " (POLITICO)

 - Sen. Bob Corker (R-TN) will benefit from tax bill, but did that influence his vote?
 Corker, who was one of the last GOP holdouts on the bill before eventually voting yes, adamantly argues no. But, as Seung Min Kim reported before Christmas, "the mystery over Corker’s flip quickly swirled into a political firestorm over suggestions that the senator decided to support the tax measure only after winning a provision that could personally enrich him.
 Liberal activists and lawmakers declared it the 'Corker Kickback,' in a last-ditch bid to derail the bill — or at least further tarnish Republicans’ big tax win this week."
 (POLITICO)